Our community welcomes you

 Applications are reviewed holistically by each graduate department.
 Please contact your department for information about decision timelines.
 Please note that the application must first be completed before it can be reviewed.
 Contact your department for more information.

-FSU is currently waiving the GRE requirement for most master’s and specialist programs for the Summer 2022, Fall 2021/2022, and Spring 2022 terms*.
+FSU is currently waiving the GRE requirement for most master’s and specialist programs through Fall 2026*.
 For more information on whether the requirement can be waived, please contact your graduate department.

 *Excludes the College of Business

 The FSU Center of Intensive English Studies (CIES) offers comprehensive courses to help students improve their English skills.
 Students who complete the top-level of the CIES program will not have to take an English Language Proficiency test.